rkuhn/deltaq-rs/README.md

 Since the timing CDFs don't model load dependence, they are only representative of the unloaded system.
 The results of the load analysis will indicate where and under which conditions this assumption will be broken, but it isn't obvious how to feed that information back into a changed CDF to adapt the timeliness analysis to those circumstances.

+## Building and Running

+The build comprises two steps:

+- `trunk build` (i.e. you’ll need to `cargo install --locked trunk` first)
+- `cargo run --bin editor`

+The first one builds the web app in the `dist/` folder, which the second one then integrates into the single-binary application that will serve HTTP resources on port 8080 when run.